Why is it important?

 Remediation

 B.Grimm Power has prepared remedial actions to restore the rights of those affected by our business activities.
-The company has defined various types of remedies that can address the harm caused, the outcomes are able to be a range of forms such as apologies, restitution, rehabilitation, financial or non-financial compensation, punitive sanctions, and the prevention of harm.
+We have defined various types of remedies that can address the harm caused, the outcomes are able to be a range of forms such as apologies, restitution, rehabilitation, financial or non-financial compensation, punitive sanctions, and the prevention of harm.

 Whistleblowing Channels